 The checker smiles, explaining that this is part of your bank’s new rewards program.
 You have three options: (1) send the change back to your current account; (2) send the change to a newly-created bank account; or (3) say nothing and send the change to the payment terminal company.

 Counterintuitive?
 Confusing?
 Alarming?
 Many Bitcoin users are surprised to find eerie similarities between this diabolical debit card and the way transactions seem to work.

 Thinking about Bitcoin in terms of past experiences with online banking and debit cards can lead to problems.
-Fortunately, an older payment method offers better insights into how Bitcoin works and why.
+Fortunately, an older payment method offers better insights into how Bitcoin works.

 Bitcoin is Electronic Cash